kabanero-io/guide-codewind-getting-started/README.md

     * To monitor your project's progress, right-click on your project, and select `Show Log Files`.
     * Select `Show All`.
 Then a `Console` tab is displayed where you see your project's build logs.

-Your project is displayed in the `Projects (Local)` section.
+Your project is displayed in the `Local [Running]` section.
 The progress for creating your project is tracked next to the project's name.

 Your project is complete when you see your project is running and its build is successful.